whatnameisit/ASUS-Vivobook-X510UA-BQ490-Hackintosh/README.md

     - Removed XHC AAPL properties as not required as of Sierra
     - Removed Sinetek-rtsx.kext as the SD Card Reader is connected via USB
     - Removed SSDT-UIA.aml and included USBPorts.kext and information for proper USB configuration and working BT after sleep
-    - Removed BT4LEContinuityFixup.kext and FakePCIID.kext and the FakePCIID plugin as AirportBrcmFixup.kext is enough.
+    - Removed BT4LEContinuityFixup.kext and FakePCIID.kext and the FakePCIID plugin as AirportBrcmFixup, BrcmFirmwareRepo, and BrcmPatchRAM2 are enough.
     - Separated the RMNE device
 5. Status: Stable